pyblosxom/pyblosxom/docs/flavours_and_templates.rst

    http://www.joe.com/cgi-bin/pyblosxom.cgi/2005/03/?flav=html

-Order of Operations to Figure Out Which Flavour to Use
+Order of operations to figure out which flavour to use
 ======================================================

 We know that you can specify the default flavour to use in the